-Apple's App Store review team usually takes 7-10 business days to review and approve an app.
+Apple’s App Store review team usually takes about 5 business days to review and approve an app.
 The Apple app review process is outside our control.
 Please plan for this process to take at least two weeks.
-There's always a possibility it could take longer.
+There’s always a possibility it could take longer.

 Once your app is approved by Apple and Google, you can release it to the public.
 Due to the size of the Apple and Google app stores, when an app is released it can take a few hours before it’s available for download.

 With this in mind, we will release your app a few hours before you wish to make it available to the public.